1adrianb/2D-and-3D-face-alignment/README.md

 nvidia-docker run -it 1adrianb/facealignment-torch
 ```

-In order to keep the image small the images and the models are not included and will have to be downloaded separately.
+In order to keep the image small the data and the models are not included and will have to be downloaded separately.

 Docker image based on the [cuda-torch](https://hub.docker.com/r/kaixhin/cuda-torch/) by kaixhin.

 ## Pretrained models